jrasmusson/ios-professional-course/Knowing/StackVsHeap/README.md

 }
 ```

-This algorithm works because `Student` is a *class* and in Swift classes are passed-by-referece on the heap.
-Meaning a change to student in the algorithm is also sees in the function that called it.
+This algorithm works because `Student` is a *class* and in Swift classes are passed-by-reference on the heap.
+Meaning a change to student in the algorithm is also seen in the function that called it.

 Do the same thing now only with `Student` as a *struct* and you get completely different behavior.